 Top Rated Cookware Sets Consumer Reports

-So whats makes great cookware?
+So whats makes great cookware the highest rated cookware sets?
 Well of course the first thing you look for in cookware is that it is actually good for cooking.
 Thats means that it makes it easy to cook your food evenly without leaving some parts cook and others not.
 Also once you have cooked you want you cookware to be simple to clean up.
 And of course it all depends on your budget too.

 Much non stick cookware for instance can be had for a low price, and is good to cook with as the food doesnt stick and its easy to clean up afterwards.
 The down side to non stick cookware is that the non stick coating can be easily damaged if used with the wrong kind of tools.
 There are more expensive alternatives such as hard anodized cookware that give a stronger coating but similar non stick abilities.
 Of course if you arent worried about non stick then there is cookware with great cooking abilities such as stainless steel, cast iron or even copper.